KumarRahul01/Marketing-Website/README.md

 ## Installation

-To get a local copy up and running, follow these simple steps:
+To get a local copy up & running, follow these simple steps:

 1. **Clone the repository:**
    ```sh